PawseySC/singularity-containers/_episodes/02-singularity-intro.md

 ### Singularity: a container engine for HPC

-[Singularity](https://sylabs.io/singularity/) is developed and maintained by [Sylabs](https://sylabs.io), and was designed from scratch as a container engine for HPC applications, and this is clearly reflected in some of its main features:
+[Singularity](https://sylabs.io/singularity/) is developed and maintained by [Sylabs](https://sylabs.io), and was designed from scratch as a container engine for HPC applications, which is clearly reflected in some of its main features:

-* *unprivileged* runtime: Singularity containers do not require the user to hold root privileges to run;
+* *unprivileged* runtime: Singularity containers do not require the user to hold root privileges to run (the Singularity executable needs to be installed and owned by *root*, though);

 * *root* privileges are required to build container images: users can build images on their personal laptops or workstations, on the cloud, or via a Remote Build service;

-* *integration*, rather than *isolation*, by default: same user as host, current directory bind mounted, communication ports available; as a result, launching a container requires a much simpler syntax than Docker;
+* *integration*, rather than *isolation*, by default: same user as host, same shell variables inherited by host, current directory bind mounted, communication ports available; as a result, launching a container requires a much simpler syntax than Docker;

+* ability to run MPI enabled containers using host libraries;

 * native execution of GPU enabled containers.